Solar Panel Maintenance NZ: How to Build the Right Plan

 What do before and after inverter readings show?

-Inverter readings taken immediately before and after a service visit record actual system output under the same conditions.
-They show whether the work done produced a measurable improvement in generation.
-If output improves meaningfully after the visit, the contamination was costing real generation.
-If it changes very little, the system was already running close to its potential and the inspection value stands on its own.
+Inverter readings taken before and after a service visit give a real-time field indicator of what the work achieved.
+If output is noticeably higher after the clean, the contamination was costing real generation.
+If it barely moves, the system was already running close to its potential for those conditions, and the inspection findings stand on their own.
+The comparison is directional rather than exact: solar irradiance and panel temperature shift between readings, so the two snapshots are not taken under identical conditions.
 When booking any professional solar service, confirm that before and after readings are included as standard.

 The MiHT Team